supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

     > **Note:** You can continue to the next step in the lab without waiting for the backup job to complete.

    > **Congratulations** on completing the task!
-Now, it's time to validate it.
+Now, it is time to validate it.
 Here are the steps:
-   > - Hit the Validate button for the corresponding task.
+   > - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+   > - If you need any assistance, please contact us at **cloudlabs-support@spektrasystems.com**.
 We are available 24/7 to help
    <validation step="7098dae2-eaf0-4683-b0d8-171c745b9f81" />

 ## Summary

 In this exercise, you created Azure Backup resources and enabled backup for both the Web and SQL Server tiers, ensuring data protection and recovery capabilities for critical application components.

-### You have successfully completed the exercise
+### You have successfully completed the exercise.
 Now, click on **Next** from the lower right corner to move to the next page.